 Yes.
 You may pursue other ways to immigrate to the United States while USCIS processes your Form I-526 petition.
-However, you must be able to demonstrate eligibility for any benefit sought.
+However, you must be able to demonstrate eligibility for any benefit you seek.

 How long does USCIS take to process a Form I-526 petition?

-For current estimates, see USCIS Processing Time Information.
+For current estimates, see Check Case Processing Times.
 However, processing times can vary depending on the circumstances of each case.
-These include factors such as the time it takes to complete a background check and whether we need to request additional evidence.
+These circumstances include factors such as the time it takes to complete a background check and whether we need to request additional evidence.

 Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status

 What if my child turns 21 while my Form I-829 petition is pending?